 At this point I was on a mission.
 I went to every nearby used bookstore and I came to the realization that all of the romance sections have shrunk dramatically.

 Why did this happen?
 I considered the possibilities:

 Are people no longer reading romance?

 It was a $1.08 billion industry in 2015 but it was a $1.37 billion industry eight years before in 2008.
 Methodology, statistics and math in general aren’t my strengths, so I don’t know if that piece of information gives me an answer.
 For all I know, the average price of a romance novel has dropped, or it might indicate that not as many people are reading romance.

 Are romance readers no longer buying print books?

 Research says that’s not the case.
-A Study by NPD Books for Romance Writers of America did a survey in 2017 and 92% of respondents identified as print readers.
+A study by NPD Books did a survey in 2017 for the Romance Writers of America and 92% of respondents identified as print readers.

 Romance readers had been early adopters of eBooks.
 Am I just now seeing the impact on the inventory of used bookstores?

 I’m not really sure how to determine this.
 According to the Nielsen report, the romance genre accounted for 20% of all e-book sales in the United States in 2015.
 But would that increase in digital books just now reach the used bookstores or has the numbers for digital sales increased dramatically since then?
 Unfortunately, I can’t find any current data.

 So… my results are inconclusive.
 All I know is that the lazy, inefficient but fun-as-a-scavenger-hunt way I looked for out-of-print books is gone.
 I’ll miss browsing the used bookstores and discovering hidden gems, but I’m glad romance authors are reverting their publishing rights and uploading their work in digital formats.
 And, if that option is not available, I can always do some research on the author and her body of work before ordering an out-of-print and hard-to-find book online.